guildai/guildai/guild/tests/steps.md

     >>> project.run("m3:steps-invalid-bad-op")
     INFO: [guild] running not-defined: m3:not-defined
-    guild: cannot find operation m3:not-defined
-    Try 'guild operations' for a list of available operations.
+    guild: operation 'not-defined' is not defined for model 'm3' Try 'guild operations m3' for a list of available operations.
     <exit 1>

 At the moment, steps do not support additional run options and any provided will cause Guild to print a warning message.